IMvision12/KerasFormers/docs/index.md

 The outputs printed in those examples are **measured, not illustrative**: they come from actually running the snippet on the image or audio clip shown beside it.

+The pieces every page shares are documented once: [Main Classes](main_classes.md) for the model, processor, and generation bases, and [Utilities](utils.md) for image and video loading, plotting, and the class-name lists.

 ## Loading weights

 Two sources, one call: